Jeff496/battleship/README.md

 Test driven development with jest.
 Game logic separated from DOM and user interface functions.
-Webpack used to for module bundling.
+Webpack used for module bundling.